 - 1. Communication and Reporting of Violent Incidents - a.
-Among students As part of the Student Awareness program of the Code of Conduct, students will attend a yearly training program to make them aware of their responsibility as a student in the McGraw Central School District.
-After the annual session, students will complete a follow up exercise in the classroom discussing their personal responsibilities using McGraw's Stand Against Violence flyer with K-12 students (refer to District School Safety Plan: Code of Conduct section VII). - b.
+Among students As part of the Student Awareness program of the Code of Conduct, students will attend a yearly training program to make them aware of their responsibility as a student in the McGraw Central School District. - b.
 Students and Staff On the first training day of school, staff will be made aware of the district-wide School Safety Program with emphasis on the staff and student communication responsibilities in relation to the Code of Conduct.
 Staff will review communication responsibilities at each building level.
 The Crisis Intervention Plan and each Building Plan will be reviewed by all staff during the training day.